-Dr Graham Schleyer from the University of Liverpool, School of Engineering recently delivered a short course on blast effects and analysis over two days at the Wessex Institute to a group of nine participants from Belgium, Croatia, France, Italy and the UK.
+Dr Graham Schleyer from the University of Liverpool, School of Engineering recently delivered an online course on Blast Effects and Analysis over three half days to a group of nine participants from the UK, Switzerland, Indonesia, UAE, Spain and Portugal.
 This course was designed to equip engineers, security consultants and researchers with the knowledge and tools to better understand the effects on the built environment that large dynamic loads can produce from explosion sources.
-Practical design examples were used throughout with reference to commonly used design manuals.
-Hands-on sessions were included to allow delegates to solve problems using spreadsheet analysis tools.
+Practical design examples were used throughout with reference to commonly used design manuals and using spreadsheet analysis tools.
 The course covered the elementary concepts of HE blast loading and response in the far-field domain, and participants were provided with an appreciation of the scope and limitations of analytical and numerical methods for modelling these types of problems.
-The participants especially appreciated the condensed overview of an important area to safety and security as well as the opportunity to interact and network with others on the course.
+The participants especially appreciated the condensed overview of an important area to the safety and security of the built environment as well as the opportunity to interact and network with others on the course.

 - Blast loading calculations

 - SDOF spreadsheet analysis tools

 - Design of structural steel members under blast loading

 - Design of RC structural members under blast loading & round-up